 Occasionally I am called to another side of my work, which is what I call Spiritual Coaching.
 This is something I encountered on a recent journey of personal renewal – when I was not only reunited with a part of my youthful innocence that was ‘stolen’ by two years of abuse, but also when I rediscovered a deep well of love and emotion that I thought had been lost through the emotional pressures of dedicated, daily, live-in care for my aging father who increasingly suffered with dementia.
 Although he has now passed away, part of that challenge of looking after my Dad who was 96 when he died, was made easier by my knowing what I know about the workings of the mind.
 I know this was of huge benefit to my being able to look after him in his own home, in familiar surroundings, with his own hobbies and pleasures at his fingertips, and without his having the worry of dealing with the interfering strictures of an institutional life.

 I also spend a lot of time both studying and writing – about what I do, and to broaden my knowledge about what I do.
-So it could be said I am an ongoing student of life – and author, with, to date, eight published titles in areas of personal and team development, performance coaching and navigating ourselves through life!
+So it could be said I am an ongoing student of life – and author, with, to date, ten published titles in areas of dealing with exam stress, personal and team development, performance coaching and navigating ourselves through life!